jdrumgoole/micro-services-exemplar/README.md

 # micro-services-exemplar
 How to use MongoDB and MicroServices.
+This example represents a simple e-commerce platform.
+The

 Use create_data.py to make data.